apcountryman/picolibrary-microchip-sam-d21da1/docs/peripheral.md

 ## Peripherals
-The layout of each Microchip SAM D21/DA1 peripheral's registers is defined by the class named after the peripheral.
+The layout of each Microchip SAM D21/DA1 peripheral's registers is defined by the class named after the peripheral (e.g. the layout of the NVMCTRL peripheral's registers is defined by the `::picolibrary::Microchip::SAM::D21DA1::Peripheral::NVMCTRL` class).
-Peripheral registers are accessed via the member variables named after the registers.
+Peripheral registers are accessed via the member variables named after the registers (e.g. the NVMCTRL peripheral's CTRLA register is accessed via the `::picolibrary::Microchip::SAM::D21DA1::Peripheral::NVMCTRL::ctrla` member variable).
-Peripheral register information is defined in member classes named after the registers.
+Peripheral register information is defined in member classes named after the registers (e.g. NVMCTRL peripheral CTRLA register information is defined in the `::picolibrary::Microchip::SAM::D21DA1::Peripheral::NVMCTRL::CTRLA` member class).
 Peripheral register field constants are defined in the following member structures:
-- `Size`: field sizes
+- `Size`: field sizes (e.g. the size of the CMD field of the NVMCTRL peripheral's CTRLA register is defined by the `::picolibrary::Microchip::SAM::D21DA1::Peripheral::NVMCTRL::CTRLA::Size::CMD` constant)
-- `Bit`: field bit positions
+- `Bit`: field bit positions (e.g. the position of the CMD field of the NVMCTRL peripheral's CTRLA register is defined by the `::picolibrary::Microchip::SAM::D21DA1::Peripheral::NVMCTRL::CTRLA::Bit::CMD` constant)
-- `Mask`: field bit masks
+- `Mask`: field bit masks (e.g. the mask for the CMD field of the NVMCTRL peripheral's CTRLA register is defined by the `::picolibrary::Microchip::SAM::D21DA1::Peripheral::NVMCTRL::CTRLA::Mask::CMD` constant)

 ### NVMCTRL
 The `::picolibrary::Microchip::SAM::D21DA1::Peripheral::NVMCTRL` class defines the layout